 – Hot Head Deep Conditioning Cap – microwaveable and reversible conditioning cap made with renewable flaxseeds – www.thermalhaircare.com/hot-head

-– ConAir Pro Styler (dome shaped) or Soft Bonnett Hair Dryer
+– ConAir Pro Styler (dome shaped) or Soft Bonnet Hair Dryer

 – Denman brush

-A word of caution on detangling brushes: Any type of brush has the the ability to cause hair breakage.
-Fingers are your most gentle hair tools so start with them before using a detangling brush (or comb).
+A word of caution on detangling brushes: Any type of brush can cause hair breakage.
+Therefore, fingers are your most gentle hair tools.
+So, start with your digits.

 – a Seamless Comb (plastic or wooden)